baibhavkumarpoudel/finalproject-backend/README.md

 # App Name - Pokemon Card Collection

-- The official website for users to access Pokemon cards along with a brief Pokedex description and other useful & fun descriptions!
+- The official website for users to access Pokemon cards along with a brief Pokedex information and other useful & fun descriptions!

 # User Stories: